Political Science (POLI) 357

 Political Philosophy: Hobbes to Human Rights (Revision 3)

-Political Philosophy: Hobbes to Human Rights introduces early modern and modern political philosophy.
-The course provides a solid grounding in the content of Hobbes’ Leviathan, Locke's Second Treatise on Government, Rousseau's Social Contract, and Mill's On Liberty.
-Attention is also given to the political writings of Karl Marx and Mary Wollstonecraft.
+Political Science 357: Political Philosophy: Hobbes to Human Rights introduces early modern and modern political philosophy.
+The course provides a solid grounding in the content of Thomas Hobbes’s Leviathan, John Locke’s Second Treatise on Government, Jean-Jacques Rousseau’s Social Contract, John Stuart Mill’s On Liberty, and Harriet Taylor Mill’s “Enfranchisement of Women.”
+Attention is also given to the political writings of Mary Wollstonecraft, Karl Marx, and Friedrich Engels.

 - Unit 2: Hobbes on Human Nature

 Part 2: Modern Political Philosophy

 - Unit 7: The Rights of Women: Wollstonecraft

 - Unit 8: Harriet Taylor and John Stuart Mill